ambimax/action-docker-deploy/README.md

 ### [kubernetes-values-undeploy](test/08-kubernetes-values-undeploy)

-Deploy a container to a digitalocean kubernetes cluster with custom values
+Undeploy a container to a digitalocean kubernetes cluster with custom values from a file

 ```yml
       - uses: ambimax/action-docker-deploy@v2